cmazakas/location-service/README.md

 Simply query the service with `/?zip=...&radius=...` and it'll retrieve all cities within the supplied radius (radius is in meters).\

 Type `exit` into the console to gracefully close the server.

+## The Algorithm

+Unfortunately, geolocation is a tricky problem.

+The algorithm that we use makes a few assumptions.

+First, we're limited to our dataset.
+It's somewhat difficult to get a hold of this kind of data for free so we use a random CSV that may be outdated.

+Nevertheless, we parse it and then convert longitude-latitude to Cartesian space by approximating the Earth as a perfect sphere.
+We don't need a more robust model as we're interested in the relative positions between zip codes and not the exact distances between them.

+Using this, we create a simple rtree which maps points to the data of each city (name, zip, state, etc.).

+We use Boost.Spirit to parse the CSV and generate our point data.
+We use Boost.Geometry to create the rtree and the required queries.
+Boost.Variant is used in conjunction with the cpprestsdk to handle the HTTP requests from clients.